Industrial Design, MID

 Total Credits | 60 |

-- Students can collaborate within interdisciplinary design teams.
+- Collaborate within interdisciplinary design teams.